Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 #### Space (or Environment)

-These two terms are sometimes used interchangeably.
-Space is the second most important feature of an Agent-Based Model.
-This is not only the dimensional space in which Agents can move, but also may be filled with more static elements of the model (such as climate, or certain natural features).
-But space can also be understood very abstractly - for example, in a different model we built at ModelSEN, the space agents 'move' in is a representation of the knowledge they hold.
+Space (often used interchangeably with 'environment') is the second most important feature of an Agent-Based Model.
+It is the dimensional space in which Agents can move, which can be understood literally or very abstractly - for example, in a different model we built at ModelSEN, the space agents 'move' in is a representation of the knowledge they hold.
+This space may also be filled with static elements of the model (such as climate, natural features, or relevant abstract elements).

 #### Model

-We also already mentioned that a model and the process of modeling in Agent-based Modeling is somewhat different from other types of models.
-The model is the collection of agents and environment, but also their interactions and any other logics that tie everything together.
-The model is really only complete when it is running, which means all the interactions of agents and environment are computed.
+The model is the combination of the agents and their environment, as well as their interactions and any further logic that ties everything together.
+The model is really only complete when it is running, which is when all the interactions are computed.

 #### Time

-That of course means that each model needs to have a formal concept of how these steps are computed, or in other words: a concept of time.
-There are different ways to model the passage of time in an Agent-based Model, sometimes in discrete time steps (kind of like turns in a game), sometimes in a more continuous flow of time.
+In order to be able to compute interactions as a sequence of steps, models require a concept of time.
+There are different ways to model the passage of time in an Agent-Based Model: it could use discrete time steps (like turns in a game), or a more continuous flow of time.

 #### Experimentation

-The temporal nature of simulation models also means that you will have to run and tweak your model all the time.
-This practice of iteration and experimentation is not just a practical necessity, though, but in many ways a virtue of the method.
-We already likened that process to the hermeneutical circle.
-Similarly, here, your knowledge of the dynamics of the system, specifically what can and cannot work within the bounds of your assumptions, is growing over time.
-One important implication of this is that any simulation model provides at most an imperfect perspective on history.
+The temporal nature of simulation models also means that you will have to constantly run, tweak and rerun your model.
+This practice of iterative experimentation is not just a practical necessity, though, but a virtue of the method, because your knowledge of the system's dynamics, specifically what can or cannot work within the bounds of your assumptions, will grow over time.
+One important implication of this constant improvement is that any simulation model provides at most an imperfect perspective on history.

 ### 2.4 Overview of Mesa

-In this tutorial we will make use of `mesa`, an open-source Agent-based Modeling framework written in Python. `Mesa` offers predefined functions to implement the key ingredients of an Agent-based Modeling.
+In this tutorial, we will use `mesa`, an open-source Agent-Based Modeling framework written in Python. `Mesa` offers predefined functions to implement the key ingredients of an Agent-Based Model.
 The package has been in development since 2015 and has acquired a large community of users and contributors (see the [mesa Github repository](https://github.com/projectmesa/mesa)).
-Its relative longevity and popularity makes it a good choice to start using Agent-based Modeling.
+Its relative longevity and popularity makes it a good choice to begin with Agent-Based Modeling.

-If you are more familiar with other programming languages, you can consider applying the ideas of this tutorial, e.g., in the frameworks [NetLogo](https://ccl.northwestern.edu/netlogo/) (a dedicated Agent-based Modeling language) or [MASON](https://cs.gmu.edu/~eclab/projects/mason/) (based on Java).
+If you are more familiar with other programming languages, you can consider applying this tutorial to other frameworks, like [NetLogo](https://ccl.northwestern.edu/netlogo/) (a dedicated Agent-Based Modeling language) or [MASON](https://cs.gmu.edu/~eclab/projects/mason/) (based on Java).

-In `mesa` a minimal Agent-based Modeling implementation consists of a definition of an "agent" class and a "model" class.
-The "model" class holds the model-level attributes (for example attributes of the environment or other external factors), manages the agents, and generally handles the global processing level of our model.
+In `mesa`, a minimal Agent-Based Modeling implementation consists of defining an 'agent' class and a 'model' class.
+The model class holds the model-level attributes (for example, attributes of the environment or other external factors), manages the agents, and generally handles the global processing level of our model.

-Each instantiation of the model class will be a specific model run.
+Each instantiation of the model class will be a specific model we run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
+We assign a unique ID to each agent to be able to track them during the simulation.
 Both the model and agent classes are child classes of `mesa`’s generic [Model and Agent classes](https://mesa.readthedocs.io/en/stable/apis/init.html).
-In line with the above introduced idea of *individual-based* modeling, each agent should have a unique id to allow tracking during the simulation.

-Another important aspect of `mesa` is the `scheduler`.
-The scheduler keeps track of which agent should act when.
-This process is called "activation" in the terms of `mesa`, and there are a number of predefined activation procedures: random, simultaneous, or staged activation.
-For this tutorial we will make use of random activation, meaning that all agents act one after another, but the order is random at each new step of the model.
+Another important aspect of `mesa` is its 'scheduler', which keeps track of when each agent should act. `mesa` calls this process 'activation', and there are a number of predefined activation procedures: random, simultaneous, or staged.
+In this tutorial, we will use random activation, which means that all agents will act one after the other, in an order that is randomly reassigned at every step of the model.

-Some research questions might require the agents to interact in/with a `space`.
-This could be a geographical space or something more abstract.
-Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional *grid*. `Mesa` also supports hexagonal, continuous or network grids, which are useful for e.g. covering a geographical space or simulating social relations, like in the aforementioned simulations of prehistoric settlement patterns or roman economic activity.
-If a simulation relies on geographical map projections, an additional package from the `mesa` project might be useful: [mesa-geo](https://github.com/projectmesa/mesa-geo).
+Some research questions might require the agents to interact in/with a `space`, which could either be a geographical space or something more abstract.
+Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional grid. `Mesa` also supports hexagonal, continuous or network grids, which are useful for covering a geographical space or simulating social relations.
+If a simulation relies on geographical map projections, the additional [mesa-geo](https://github.com/projectmesa/mesa-geo) package from the `mesa` project might be useful.

 ### 2.5 Building the Model

 We are now ready to start with the actual modelling.
-For this we first introduce the agents, then a model, and then the activation of these agents.
+We'll first introduce the agents, then the model, and finally the agents' activation.
 Let’s get started!

 ```python
 """To start with, let's import the mesa module"""